 6. Set a Time Rule

-Set a specific time limit for online activities of your children.
+Set a specific time limit for the online activities of your children.
 Whether it is for entertainment purposes or educational reasons, it is better to limit kids’ time online.
 Discuss this with your children and agree on a set time limit per day.

-7. Monitor What your Kids Post Online
+7. Monitor What Your Kids Post Online

 Teach your children that once something is on the internet, it can never be deleted.
 Therefore, they should be very careful about what they post online.
 For example, teenagers may post pictures of themselves online or comment on social media.
 Make sure you monitor this and if you think a picture or post is inappropriate, ensure that it is taken down or never posted in the first place.
 Being open with your children and explaining your reasons will avoid conflict and make sure your children are cooperative.